-If you’ve followed our blog for a while or have given us the great honor of being one of our clients, then you’ve heard the term “inbound marketing.”
-While the phrase itself was likely coined by the executives of HubSpot, the practice itself is accessible to anyone.
+If you’ve followed our blog for a while or given us the great honor of being one of our clients, you’ve probably seen the term “inbound marketing.”
+While the phrase came from the executives of HubSpot, the practice is accessible to anyone.
 And the process really does work.
+Over 74% of organizations rely on an inbound approach to marketing.
 That’s why we offer it here at Plan Left.

-Even after hearing how we plan to use inbound marketing to get results for your company, you may be confused.
-The requests we make in order to get the job done might leave you confused.
+Even after hearing how we plan to use inbound marketing to get results for your company, you may need clarification.
+The requests we make to get the job done can be complex.
 That’s okay.
 We want you to know what we know so you don’t have to wonder what’s going on in the background.
 This introduction to inbound marketing is for you.

 The Components of Inbound Marketing

 The very idea behind inbound marketing is that customers find you exactly when they need you.
 In the past, marketing departments put all the information out there through disruptive channels like the newspaper, radio, and television.
-Then sales teams followed up with any and all people who may benefit from the products or services your company offers.
+Then sales teams follow up with people who may benefit from your company’s products or services.

 The Big Steps of Inbound Marketing